Key Takeaways

 Is Flex+Max enough glucosamine for a 500 kg horse?

-How does Flex+Max compare to SmartFlex Ultra?
+Why does Flex+Max beat SmartFlex Ultra?

-What does “low molecular weight chondroitin” mean?
+What does “low molecular weight chondroitin” actually mean?

 Sources

 - SmartPak Equine — Absorbine Flex+Max (accessed April 8, 2026).
-Pricing: $58.51 (5 lb) – $104.89 (10 lb).
-Product description and 167 customer reviews (4.6/5 rating).
+Pricing: $58.51 (5 lb), $104.89 (10 lb).
+Customer reviews: 4.6/5 average, 167 ratings.

 - Drugs.com Veterinary — Absorbine Flex+Max Product Monograph (accessed April 8, 2026).
-Excipient ingredients, manufacturer information (W.F.
-Young, Inc., 302 Benton Drive, East Longmeadow, MA 01028).
+Excipient ingredients, manufacturer: W.F.
+Young, Inc., 302 Benton Drive, East Longmeadow, MA 01028.